flngsquirrl/SPractice/README.md

 In Settings you can:
 - set intervals for tabata exercises;
-- set name and duration for Rest intervals;
+- set name and duration for rest intervals;
 - configure auto-finish for flow exercises;
 - manage modified examples.